-In a previous post, “A Clean Slate,” we discussed expunction laws in NC and some of the most common instances in which people may have the opportunity to get prior criminal charges and/or convictions expunged from their record.
-Since that post, the General Assembly, in S.L.
-2017-195 has made positive amendments to the expunction laws that reduce waiting periods and allow for expunctions when they have been previously barred.
+In a previous post, “A Clean Slate,” we discussed expunction laws in N.C. and some of the most common instances in which people may have the opportunity to get prior criminal charges and/or convictions expunged from their record.
+Since that post, the General Assembly in S.L.
+2017-195 has made positive amendments to the North Carolina expunction laws that reduce waiting periods and allow for expunctions when they have been previously barred.

 Another amendment to S.L.
 2017-195 lifts the previous limit on expunctions of dismissed charges.
 Under G.S.
 15A-146, the old rule was that charges not resulting in convictions could be expunged, but only if you have not already received a prior expunction of another charge or conviction.

 For example, assume someone was charged with misdemeanor trespassing and misdemeanor larceny.
-Pursuant to a plea agreement, the State dismissed the trespassing charge and the defendant pled guilty to the larceny charge.
+According to a plea agreement, the State dismissed the trespassing charge, and the defendant pled guilty to the larceny charge.
 After the proper waiting period, the defendant had the larceny conviction expunged from their record.
-What most people do not realize is that even though the larceny conviction is expunged, the dismissed charge of misdemeanor trespass still exists on their record.
+Most people do not realize that even though the larceny conviction is expunged, the dismissed charge of misdemeanor trespass still exists on their record.
 Under the old rule of G.S.
-15A-146, they would not be entitled to expunge the dismissed trespass charge because they have already had a prior expunction.
-The new rule under G.S.
+15A-146, they would not be entitled to erase the dismissed trespass charge because they have already had a prior expunction.
+The new law under G.S.
 15A-146 allows for the dismissed charge of trespass to be expunged even though they have already had the larceny conviction expunged.
-The new amendment removes this prior expunction bar and now a criminal charge that results in a dismissal or not guilty can be expunged regardless if you have ever had another charge or conviction expunged.
+The new amendment removes this prior expunction bar.
+Now, a criminal charge that results in a dismissal or not guilty can be expunged regardless of whether you have ever had another charge or conviction expunged.
 Despite these charges, you cannot get a charge that did not result in a conviction expunged if you have a prior felony conviction.

 The reduction in waiting times to apply for expunctions is a positive step in allowing those who have made a mistake in the past to move on with their lives and seek employment and educational opportunities without a prior conviction holding them back.
-Also, the elimination of the number of expunctions that you are entitled to for charges that did not result in a conviction is another positive step.
-It would be unfair to those who have been wrongly accused or found not guilty to be punished for being charged with a crime that they were not convicted of.
-If you have a prior charge or conviction and you would like to have that stain removed from your record, please give us a call.
-The attorneys and staff at Ludlum Law Firm are dedicated to keeping up with current changes to NC law so that we can provide to our clients the most competent and professional representation that they deserve.
+Also, eliminating the number of expunctions you are entitled to for charges that did not result in a sentence is another positive step.
+It would be unfair to those wrongly accused or found not guilty to be punished for being charged with a crime that they were acquitted of.
+If you have a prior charge or conviction and want that stain removed from your record, please contact us today.
+The attorneys and staff at Ludlum Law Firm are dedicated to keeping up with current changes to N.C. law to provide our clients the most competent and professional representation they deserve.